Vegetarian TexMex Rice Bake

 Vegetarian TexMex Rice Bake - a slice

 When I first started cooking low FODMAP, I was so focused on all the foods that were excluded from our new diet that most of what I was making was pretty bland.
 My eldest – the one we were doing this for – finally threw up their hands in a cry for help.
 “Mom!
-Can we please eat something with some spice?!?!”
-I did some looking around on the internet and found this little gem from Fun Without FODMAPs.
-In my version I’ve added a few more veggies (green and yellow squash as well as bell pepper) and replaced the ground turkey with lentils.
+Can we *please* eat something with some spice?!?!”
+Eventually I came up with my (non vegetarian) TexMex Rice Bake, which we put on frequent repeat.

 Vegetarian TexMex Rice Bake - dicing the veggies

-Believe it or not, canned lentils are confirmed to be low FODMAP.
-Which is surprising, because freshly cooked lentils are high FODMAP.
-I don’t make up the rules, people, I just play the hand I’ve been dealt!
+If you’re on a low FODMAP diet, then you know lentils are on the “do not eat” list.
+My kiddo was bummed about that, because lentils are such a great source of vegetarian protein.
+But upon further digging, I learned that canned lentils are confirmed to be low FODMAP.
+Which is surprising, since freshly cooked lentils are high FODMAP.
+I don’t make up the rules, people.
+I just play the hand I’ve been dealt!

 Vegetarian TexMex Rice Bake canned ingredients

-One other thing I wanted to mention is that although this dish has TexMex flavor – thanks to the taco seasoning, cumin and green chilis – it’s not what I would consider spicy.
-If spicy is what you’re after, you could always add a dash of cayenne while the veggies are cooking, or douse with your favorite low FODMAP salsa.
-Also, if you are dairy-free or vegan, as I find myself at the moment, you can always leave the cheese off or swap for a vegan alternative.
+One other thing I want to mention is that although this dish has TexMex flavor – thanks to the taco seasoning, cumin and green chilis – it’s not what I would call spicy.
+If spicy is what you’re after, you can add a dash of cayenne while the veggies are cooking.
+Or you can douse it with your favorite low FODMAP salsa.

 Vegetarian TexMex Rice Bake sauteing on the stove